Chriscrpntr/SpreadsheetDSTool/README.md

 1. many sheets to one

 Takes many sheets across the workbook of the same range and appends them into a single sheet.
+Optional
-Optional to transpose or not transpose.
+Transpose or not transpose.
+Drop blank rows during processing or not.

 2. many books to one